devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 You can then grab the version ID from the release record and use it to manually do a production release.

-1. navigate to the GitHub dashboard for your fork of the `jwt-pizza` repository.
+1. Navigate to the GitHub dashboard for your fork of the `jwt-pizza` repository.
 1. Click on `Actions` and then select the `Production release` workflow.
 1. Press the `Run workflow` button and add both the version ID and a description of the release as inputs.